Below is an overview of the required coursework. For detailed information, view the program checksheet

-View the full set of NYU Wagner course offerings.
+View the full list of NYU Wagner course offerings.

-While in London, you'll complete two elective courses at UCL from an array of choices, including:
+While in London, you'll complete two elective courses at UCL from an array of choices, including but not limited to:

-View the full set of UCL course offerings.
+View the full list of UCL course offerings.

 Each student will develop a personal academic plan in consultation with a faculty advisor.
 Some students may choose to cluster their courses in a specific area, such as International Governance and Policy, Management and Policy, or Applied Economics.

 Note: Course prerequisites are discussed with your advisor to determine preparedness for specific elective courses.